Indian Airlines Flight 605: Crash

-While Flight 605 was attempting to land, the pilots flew far below the glideslope, and the landing gear touched down on the grounds of the Karnataka Golf Club, approximately 2,800 ft from the airport.
+While Flight 605 was attempting to land, the pilots flew far below the glideslope, and the landing gear touched down on the grounds of the Karnataka Golf Association, approximately 2,800 ft from the airport.
 Most people on the aircraft, including some crew members, thought that the aircraft had touched down on the runway as it was similar to its normal landing.
 Flight 605 then bounced and shortly later impacted the ground for the second time.
 The impact caused several people's seat belts to fail, leading people to be thrown from their seats and hit the aircraft's floor.
 Flight 605 later struck a 12 ft embankment.
 Both the engines and landing gear detached from the aircraft.
 The aircraft then flew over a road and crashed into a grassy, rocky area near the airport.

 Search and rescue

 After the crash, a post-impact fire started and the survivors began to escape from the burning wreckage.
 Several people managed to get out of the plane from an opening in the aircraft's fuselage.
 The surviving cabin crew opened the emergency door on the airplane and began to evacuate the survivors.
 92 people, consisting of 88 passengers and 4 crew, perished in the crash, while 54 survived, all with injuries.
 Two people succumbed to their injuries after the accident.

 According to eyewitnesses, no fire service units reached the crash site as there was no radio transmitter (RT) communication facility between the tower and firefighting vehicles.
 A portable radio transmitter was available for communication between the tower and the aerodrome fire station, but was not serviceable on the day of the accident.